-In order to remain in good standing in the Honors Program, you must maintain a minimum GPA of 3.4 (3.5 for some colleges) and complete six Honors courses (or equivalent courses) in your first 2 years at Ohio State.
+In order to remain in good standing in the Honors Program, you must maintain a minimum GPA of 3.4 (3.5 for some colleges) and complete a challenging curriculum comprised of Honors, 4000-level, and/or graduate level courses as prescribed by your college of enrollment.
 In addition, to graduate “with Honors” or “with Honors Research Distinction,” you must fulfill all requirements stipulated by your college of enrollment (i.e., additional Honors coursework, Honors thesis, internship/co-op, study abroad experiences, etc.).

-How do transfer students get into the Honors Program?
+How do transfer students pursue membership into the Honors Program?

-Students transferring from other institutions should with consult their intended college of enrollment for Honors admission information.
+Students transferring from other institutions should consult with their intended college of enrollment for Honors membership information.
 Click here for more information.

 Do I have to live in an Honors residence hall if I am admitted to the Honors Program?